yaozhang1206/WDM_Lya_21cm/README.md

 Each .py file is described at the beginning of the file.

-Note that the ncdm.py and scales.py are adopted from https://github.com/jstuecker/ncdm-mass-functions to calculate WDM halo mass function. **reference: arXiv:2109.09760**
+Note that the ncdm.py and scales.py are adopted from https://github.com/jstuecker/ncdm-mass-functions to calculate WDM halo mass function. **Reference: arXiv:2109.09760**

 In general,